 In 2000 Mary spent six months living alone in a small room in a medieval town in southwest France.
 At the end of her sabbatical, she bought a nearby village house in Frayssinet-le-Gelat that she still visits every year.
 She wrote four memoirs about her experiences as an Australian woman living part-time in France, as well as a cookbook and several new gardening books.

 Her passions are still family, food, gardening and travel.
 She leads tours in France and the Himalayas and has written a book and made a film on a local rural French restaurant, 'Lunch with Madame Murat', for the SBS Network.
-Mary’s latest book (due for release on October 2019), The Accidental Tour Guide
+Mary’s latest book, The Accidental Tour Guide

 , is a powerful memoir of love, loss and discovery.